Robotics-lessons/term2-Robotic-Inference-project/README.md

 ### Conclusion

+#### P1 moving belt image classification

+Both AlexNet and GoogLeNet models were used with P1 dataset provided by the lesson in moving belt image classification, the results achieved the requirement of Udacity lesson (least 75 percent accuracy and an inference time of less than 10 ms.)

+#### Dog image classification

-Using augmentation code to generate image is a good and fast way to get a large number of image.
+Using augmentation is a good and fast way  to generate a large number of image from a small set of original images.

+Both AlexNet and GoogLeNet models were tested, the GoogLeNet model was better results at same epoch number = 20.

+The same GoogLeNet model, different epoch number 5, 20, 30 and 50 were tested.

-The result used GoogLeNet model (with epoch = 50, Batch size = 50 and test dataset = 1% of total images) and plus image augmented images are very satisfied in classification dog images (All three classes accuracy are 100%).
+The GoogLeNet model (with epoch = 50, Batch size = 50 and test dataset = 1% of total images) achieved the goal (All three classes accuracy are 100%).

 ### Future Work

-1. Install Nvidia DIGITS system on local PC instead of using cloud resource, so there is no time limitation to implement and test different projects and models.
+1. Install Nvidia DIGITS system on local PC instead of using cloud GPU resource, the way is no time limitation to implement and test different projects and models.
 2. Include testing object detection and segmentation implementation, and deploying the model on Jetson TX2 board and testing them in real world environment.

 ### References